WTFS | Call for Applications 2026-27

 Who can apply to the WTFS Program?

-We are seeking participants to design, develop, and implement an equity-minded Scholarship of Teaching & Learning (SoTL) project, preferably with a focus on high-impact practices.
-This equity-minded theme is consistent with OPID’s professional development programs.
+We are seeking participants to join a community of educators to design, develop, and implement Scholarship of Teaching & Learning (SoTL) that explores innovative and emerging pedagogies, and is grounded in a commitment that all students should succeed and thrive in our classrooms.
 Participants may be seasoned educators with 10+ years of teaching experience (Scholars) or earlier in their teaching careers (Fellows).
-Faculty and instructional academic staff (instructors and lecturers) are welcome.
-In keeping with our equity-minded lens, we are moving away from making distinctions between Fellows and Scholars based on tenure status.
+OPID is moving away from making distinctions between Fellows and Scholars based on tenure status.
+Faculty and instructional academic staff are welcomed and encouraged to apply.

-Common characteristics of successful WTFS participants: intellectual curiosity, openness to new ideas, ways of thinking, and problem-solving, collegiality and commitment to a learning community, willingness to engage with an interdisciplinary group of diverse peers, and an underlying commitment to equity, diversity, inclusion, and justice.
+Common characteristics of successful WTFS participants: intellectual curiosity, openness to new ideas, ways of thinking, and problem-solving, collegiality and commitment to a learning community, willingness to engage with an interdisciplinary group of diverse peers, and an underlying commitment to making adjustments to account for the imbalances in students’ experiences and access to resources.

-Your institution will ask you to complete an application which describes your teaching philosophy and why you are interested in engaging with equity-minded SoTL.
-Participants will conceptualize their SoTL project during Summer Institute informed by their experiences and knowledge gained from Faculty College and Summer Institute.
+Your institution will ask you to complete an application template answering questions about your interest in the program, understanding of SoTL, and questions or curiosities about improving student learning.
+You will also be asked to provide your teaching philosophy.
+Participants will engage with fellow WTFS members to conceptualize and implement SoTL throughout the WTFS year-long program.
 Although you may enter the WTFS Program with a research question in mind, we encourage you to suspend your assumptions until experiencing Faculty College and the WTFS Summer Institute.
-We have found that engaging in discussions with WTFS participants and guest speakers often generates new questions about your teaching and learning.
+We have found that engaging in discussions with WTFS participants and guest speakers often deepens understanding of SoTL and generates new questions about teaching and learning.

 What is SoTL?

-The Scholarship of Teaching & Learning (SoTL) engages in systematic inquiry into student learning in higher education.
-As scholarship, it is made public for review and critique.
-The UW system was an early adopter of SoTL, partnering with the Carnegie Academy for the Scholarship of Teaching & Learning (CASTL) in 2000.
-Former UW faculty Tony Ciccone, Lisa Kornetsky, Bill Cerbin, and Nancy Chick held (or still hold) prominent positions in the international community of SoTL.
-Their legacy continues today with OPID’s Wisconsin Teaching Fellows & Scholars Program.
-The WTFS Program is a year-long learning community of SoTL practitioners who represent the Universities of Wisconsin.
+SoTL involves systematic inquiry into student learning in higher education by moving educators from scholarly teaching to publicly shared scholarly exchanges.
+These exchanges promote engagement and build understanding with the goal of advancing teaching knowledge and practices.
+The UW system was an early voice in the SoTL conversation, partnering with the Carnegie Academy for the Scholarship of Teaching & Learning (CASTL) in 2000.
+Former UW faculty Tony Ciccone (UW-Milwaukee), Lisa Kornetsky (UW-Parkside), Bill Cerbin (UW-La Crosse), and Nancy Chick (UW-Barron County) held (or still hold) prominent positions in the international community of SoTL.
+Their legacy continues today with OPID’s WTFS program.
+WTFS is a year-long learning community of SoTL practitioners who represent the Universities of Wisconsin.
 Collectively they form a vibrant interdisciplinary community with multi-faceted dynamic discussions and career-enhancing experiences for participants.
+In 2025 OPID is celebrating 25 years of SoTL in the WTFS with a commemorative Website, Scholarly Reflections, curated by David Voelker (UW-Green Bay).

-We welcome SoTL projects that explore the intersection of equity-minded practices with alternative grading, high-impact teaching practices, culturally response teaching, indigenous and embodied ways of knowing, generative artificial intelligence, and other current issues and interests in higher education.
+We welcome SoTL projects that show a commitment to facilitating success for all students, and that explore the intersection of high-impact teaching practices, culturally responsive teaching, indigenous and embodied ways of knowing, generative artificial intelligence (AI), alternative grading and other current issues and interests in higher education.

 What happens in the WTFS Program?

-The WTFS Program models effective teaching and learning, creating a community of learners among participants.
-Fellows and Scholars are guided through the process of designing a SoTL project with input from participants and the program co-directors through year-long activities at the end of which SoTL projects are made public at OPID’s Annual Spring Conference on Teaching & Learning in Madison.
-During our group meetings at Faculty College, Summer Institute, and Winter Institute, participants complete relevant readings and materials before the meetings, engage actively in mindfulness practices, participate in supportive small group work, and progress steadily on their individual or collaborative SoTL projects related to an equity-minded theme.
+The WTFS Program models and promotes effective teaching and learning through creating a community of learners.
+Fellows and Scholars are guided through the process of designing a SoTL project with input from participants and the program co-directors through year-long activities and interactions.
+The culmination of the WTFS program involves public SoTL presentations at OPID’s Annual Spring Conference on Teaching & Learning in Madison.
+During our group meetings at Faculty College, Summer Institute, and Winter Institute, participants complete relevant readings and activities before the meetings, engage actively in reflective practices, participate in supportive small group work, and steadily make progress on their individual or collaborative SoTL projects.
 Participants are asked to make a full-time commitment during these meetings.
-While the process of a SoTL project helps participants explore a question about learning in depth, we also spend time together discussing new pedagogical approaches to equity-minded teaching and learning, learning science, assessment, alternative grading, culturally responsive teaching, indigenous and embodied ways of knowing, appropriate ways to incorporate GenAI, and other opportunities for enhancing teaching and learning.
+While the process of a SoTL project helps participants explore a question about learning in depth, we also spend time together discussing approaches and other opportunities for enhancing teaching and learning.

 Requirements